-Riza Manalo is a Melbourne-based visual artist.
+Riza Manalo is a visual artist based in South Australia.
 Born in Manila, Philippines.
 Manalo creates work that spans public performance, sound, video and installation.
 Most of her work explores embodied experience through interdisciplinary practice based on sensoriality and sociality that involves participatory engagement and informal encounters in public space.
 In her research and practice, she examines the importance of artistic re-presentation of lived experiences in the understanding of the production of social and cultural meanings in public realm.
 Her practice has become increasingly focused on materiality and spatial sensing in relation to memory, body and transitional spaces.

 At present Manalo’s art practice has been in the production of transitory public artworks that reflect on shifts, transitions and the condition of living between polarities of culture and geography.
 She currently works in open collaboration with artists and non-artists to explore how experiential performance and engagement plays in constructing identity and shaping public and mind space.